University Policies

 Students' rights and responsibilities are discussed in the policy on Time, Place, and Manner of Expression (EM 20-006) and the Code of Student Rights and Responsibilities (EM 08-040), which delineate standards and policies of mutual respect and behavior.

 Inappropriate conduct by students or applicants for admission is subject to discipline as provided in sections 41301 through 41304 of Title 5, California Code of Regulations.
-Although describing a broad range of behavior, this also includes willful obstruction of on-campus activity, infringing on the rights of members of the University community, or conduct that threatens the health or safety of any person in the University community.
+Although describing a broad range of behavior, this also includes willful obstruction of on-campus activity, infringing on the rights of members of the university community, or conduct that threatens the health or safety of any person in the university community.
 In addition, the Code of Student Rights and Responsibilities describes informal and formal opportunities for due process in the case of student discipline.
-For these documents and more information, visit or call Student Conduct, Rights, and Responsibilities, SSC 190, 530-898-6897.
+For these documents and more information, visit or call Student Rights and Responsibilities, SSC 180, 530-898-6897.

 Academic Integrity